All Blogs

 Breaking the connection between physical presence and productivity allows for smarter workforce management, especially important when supervising employees across multiple shifts, locations, or when introducing flexible scheduling options now making their way into traditionally rigid work environments.

-Engagement and Purpose in Workplace Productivity
+Engagement and Purpose Drive Results

 Gallup research found that highly engaged teams are 17% more productive and deliver 23% higher profitability.
 Workplace productivity transcends task completion; it represents value creation.